MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extension-guides/userPrompt/userPrompts.md

 ## Display a user prompt

-As discussed above, User Prompts can be shown inside of Commands, where you have access to an `IClientContext` instance.
-To show a user prompt, call the `IClientContext.ShowPromptAsync<TResult>()` method inside the `ExecuteCommandAsync()` method for the Command.
+As discussed previously, user prompts can be shown inside of commands, where you have access to an `IClientContext` instance.
+To show a user prompt, call the `IClientContext.ShowPromptAsync<TResult>()` method inside the `ExecuteCommandAsync()` method for the command.

 ### `IClientContext.ShowPromptAsync<TResult>()`